-• Most work can be done using simply a gluestick.
-UHU brand is recommended.
-(Have 3-4, and make sure they're not old and dried out.)
+• Most work can be done using simply a glue stick.
+The instructor recommends the brand UHU.
+Have 3-4, and make sure they're not old and dried out.

 Additionally, liquid acrylic medium also works very well as a glue, especially when collaging to surfaces painted with acrylics -- it comes as gloss and mat -- the gloss dries completely clear, whereas the mat dulls colours down, especially in layers, so it is suggested using gloss for all your layering, and then a final layer of a mix of gloss and mat as a final coat to get the amount of shine desired on finished pieces.